Houston Chapter Welcome Letter

 Dear Friends of the FFB Houston Chapter:

-My name is Carley Colton and I am honored and blessed to be your Chapter President for 2016.
-We have had an excellent past few years of growth in fundraising, membership and awareness and it is our goal to ensure we continue this momentum in the year 2016.
+My name is Carley Colton and I am honored and blessed to be your Chapter President.
+We have had an excellent past few years of growth in fundraising, membership and awareness and it is our goal to ensure we continue this momentum in the current year.

 I want to thank you for your interest in the Foundation Fighting Blindness and its mission to find preventions, treatments and cures for retinal degenerative diseases.
 The Foundation is the world’s largest non-governmental funder of research for inherited retinal degenerative diseases and it would not be as successful without people just like YOU, wanting to make a difference and find a cure!